citusdata/citus_docs/cloud/performance.rst

 .. image:: ../images/cloud-maintenance-window.png

+A maintenance window is just a way to indicate a time and day of the week that you prefer intensive changes to be performed.
+Only the action you specify will happen in the maintenance window, it doesn't set up a recurring event.

 Citus Cloud will display a popup message in the console while scaling actions have begun or are scheduled.
 The message will disappear when the action completes.

 For instance, when adding nodes: